facebookarchive/bootstrapped/README.md

 # bootstrapped - confidence intervals made easy

-**bootstrapped** is a python library that allows you to build confidence intervals from data.
+**bootstrapped** is a Python library that allows you to build confidence intervals from data.
 This is useful in a variety of contexts - including during ad-hoc a/b test analysis.

 ## bootstrapped - Benefits
  * Efficient computation of percentile based confidence intervals